octobercms/docs/2.x/setup/deployment.md

 php artisan project:set <license key>
 ```

-If the abvoe command is not available, you may create the file using composer instead.
+If the above command is not available, you may create the file using composer instead.

 ```sh
 ​composer config --auth http-basic.gateway.octobercms.com <email address> <license key>